ivanmanager/Android_Castle_Crush_Bot/README.md

-# Android_Solitaire_Bot
+# Android_Castle_Crush_Bot

-An automated bot that plays the Solitaire card game on Android devices using simple game logic and computer vision.
+An automated bot that plays the Castle Crush game on Android devices using simple game logic and computer vision.

 ---